UniversalScheduleStandard/UniversalCategoryIdentification/README.md

 ## Maintaining the Intent

 The most important part of the category standard is that all of the categories must retain their original intent.
 Renaming 'Cast Members' to 'Actors' is entirely allowable.
-But repurposing 'Cast Members' to 'Wagons' and filling it with elements such as 'Horse and Buggy' is not allowed.
+But repurposing the 'Cast Members' category to 'Wagons' and filling it with elements such as 'Horse and Buggy' is not allowed.
 Maintaining the intent of the category allows for universal transfer of category data between individuals and platforms.

 ## Extending the Standard

 Note that the ID numbers for scene and action categories have a wide gap between them.
-The scene category IDs are numbered '0'-'6' and the action categories begin at '100'.
+The scene category IDs are numbered `0` - `6` and the action categories begin at `100`.
 This has been done to allow for future extensions of these standardized categories.

-If you need to add custom script categories, they should be assigned IDs starting at '50', but may not exceed '99'.
-Any custom action categories should be assigned sequential ID numbers beginning at '500'.
-The ID numbers '0'-'49' and '100'-'499' are reserved for exclusive use by this standard in future expansions.
+If you need to add custom script categories, they should be assigned IDs starting at `50`, but may not exceed `99`.
+Any custom action categories should be assigned sequential ID numbers beginning at `500`.
+The ID numbers `0` - `49` and `100` - `499` are reserved for exclusive use by this standard for future expansions.

 ## License